ajay-prabhakar/ajay-prabhakar.github.io/about.md

 image: /assets/img/blog/hydejack-8.png
 ---

-I'm Ajay Prabhakar, a learner, a programmer and a photographer.
+I'm Ajay Prabhakar, a designer, a programmer and a photographer.

 ### Me as a learner :mortar_board:
 I started learning about Android during my freshman year on a summer course with udacity.